-This protocol outlined below provides clear guidelines to better manage the process allowing everyone an opportunity to be heard and at the same time facilitating Council’s ability to reach a decision on the matter brought before them.
+This protocol outlined on this page provides clear guidelines to better manage the process allowing everyone an opportunity to be heard and at the same time facilitating Council's ability to reach a decision on the matter brought before them.

 Upon the Public Hearing item on the agenda the process will be as follows:

-A. Public comments – not to exceed 3 minutes each
+- Public comments (not to exceed 3 minutes each)

-B. Applicant closes – not to exceed 3 minutes
+- Applicant closes (not to exceed 3 minutes)

-- Any person wishing to speak at a Public Hearing scheduled on the agenda shall complete a Request to Speak card prior to the opening of the Public Hearing, and present it to the City Secretary.
+- Any person wishing to speak at a Public Hearing scheduled on the agenda shall complete a Request to Speak Card (PDF) prior to the opening of the Public Hearing, and present it to the City Secretary

-- The Request to Speak cards will be available in the Council Chambers foyer prior to the meeting and are available below.
+- The Request to Speak cards will also be available in the Council Chambers foyer prior to the meeting

 During the Public Hearing, no person will be permitted to speak about matters or present evidence which is not germane to the matter being considered.
 A determination of relevance shall be made by the Mayor but may be appealed to the full City Council.